Asymptotic shape for the contact process in random environment: Introduction

-Asymptotic shape results for random growth models are usually proved with the theory of subadditive processes, initiated by Hammersley and Welsh~\cite{MR0198576}, and more precisely with Kingman's subadditive ergodic theorem~\cite{MR0356192} and its extensions.
-The most famous example is the shape result for first passage-percolation on $\Zd$ (see also different variations of this model: Boivin~\cite{MR1074741}, Garet and Marchand~\cite{MR2085613}, Vahidi-Asl and Wierman~\cite{MR1166620}, Howard and Newmann~\cite{MR1452554}, Howard~\cite{MR2023652}, Deijfen~\cite{MR1970474}).
+The history of shape theorems for random growth models begins in 1961 with Eden \cite{MR0136460} asking for a shape theorem for a tumor growth model.
+Richardson \cite{MR0329079} then proves in 1973 a shape result for a class of models, including Eden model, by using the technique of subadditive processes initiated in 1965 by Hammersley and Welsh \cite{MR0198576} for first-passage percolation.
+From then, asymptotic shape results for random growth models are usually proved with the theory of subadditive processes, and, more precisely, with Kingman's subadditive ergodic theorem \cite{MR0356192} and its extensions.
+The most famous example is the shape result for first passage-percolation on $\Zd$ (see also different variations of this model Boivin \cite{MR1074741}, Garet and Marchand~\cite{MR2085613}, Vahidi-Asl and Wierman \cite{MR1166620}, Howard and Newmann \cite{MR1452554}, Howard \cite{MR2023652}, Deijfen \cite{MR1970474}).

 The random growth models can be classified in two families.
-The first and most studied one is composed of the permanent models, in which the occupied set at time $t$ is non-decreasing and extinction is impossible (such as the Richardson models~\cite{MR0329079}, frogs model by Alves and al.~\cite{MR1910638,MR1893139}, branching random walks by Comets and Popov~\cite{MR2303944}).
+The first and most studied one is composed of the permanent models, in which the occupied set at time $t$ is nondecreasing and extinction is impossible.
+First of all are, of course, Richardson models \cite{MR0329079}.
+More recently, we can cite the frog model, introduced in its continuous time version by Bramson and Durrett, and for which Ram{\'{\i}}rez and Sidoravicius \cite{MR2060478} obtained a shape theorem, and also the discrete time version, first studied by Telcs and Wormald \cite{MR1742145} and for which the shape theorem has been obtained by Alves et al. \cite{MR1910638,MR1893139}.
+We can also cite the branching random walks by Comets and Popov \cite{MR2303944}.
 In these models, the main part of the work is to prove that the growth is of linear order, and the whole convergence result is then obtained by subadditivity.